Today’s Reading: John 5

 Have you ever watched a group of middle school students brainstorm for a group project?
 Or perhaps you’ve watched your kids deciding what to play together?
 Arguments are bound to happen because no one likes it when their ideas are questioned or rejected.
 We can become very defensive about our ideas, because, well, they’re ours.

 When Jesus asked the invalid at the Bethesda pool if he wanted to get well, his mind could only consider the one means of healing with which he had become familiar.
-He didn’t answer Jesus’ question, “Do you want to get well?” but presumed to skip to the bottom line.
+He didn’t even answer Jesus’ question, “Do you want to get well?” but presumed to skip to the bottom line.
 “I have no one to help me into the pool when the water is stirred,” he said.

 Meanwhile, the Pharisees are offended.
 The traditions of the Sabbath conflicted with the healings that Jesus performed on the Sabbath.
 For the Pharisees, the spirit of the Law was sacrificed for the letter of the Law.
 Their ideas regarding the Sabbath were being challenged.
-The law given to Moses did forbid work on the Sabbath, but over time, the Pharisees added a lot of their own ideas about how that looked.
+The law given to Moses did forbid work on the Sabbath, but over time, the Pharisees added many of their own ideas about how that looked.
 Jesus was challenging their ideas.

-Jesus acknowledges that the Pharisees “study the Scriptures diligently,” so what went wrong?
+Jesus acknowledges that the Pharisees “study the Scriptures diligently.”
+So what went wrong?
 All through the gospels we see learned people totally missing the point.
 Even Jesus’ closest circle, his 12 disciples, failed to understand the full picture until after the resurrection.

 Regarding the faith, here’s the takeaway: Be willing to sacrifice anything for the certainties of Scripture, and be humble about those things for which we don’t have certainty.

-To fight for our own ideas betrays our pride.
+Defending our own ideas reveals our pride.

 Even if your idea is the best one, is your relationship with your colleague worth it?